orrblue/urdf-loader-test-vr/README.md

 robotControlled (bool): Choose to draw by either holding the marker at the controller poisition or by having the robot hold the marker.

-setRobot (str): Name of the robot to set at start of task.
-If not specified, uses current robot.

 distFromWhiteboard (float): Distance away from whiteboard for all corners of eraser to start erasing

 eraseVibrationStrength (float): Specifies how much controller vibrates when erasing. default: 0 or no vibration

-stopOnCollision (bool): Add fake collision behavior between the eraser and the whiteboard.
+stopOnCollision (bool): Add fake collision behavior between the eraser and the whiteboard (needs to be fixed for robot using window.adjustedControl).

 color (str): Color of pre-existing lines.